 To refer someone to Braille Institute, please complete our Doctor Referral Form, then mail or fax the form to the Braille Institute location closest to them.
 Or have, the person call 1-800-BRAILLE Monday – Friday, 8:30 AM – 5:00 PM to arrange an appointment.

-A physician referral is helpful, but not mandatory to begin receiving Braille Institute services.
+A physician referral is mandatory to begin receiving Braille Institute services.

 I am a doctor, teacher or other community organization, and would like to request material for the people I work with.
 How can I do that?